viromedia/viro/README.md

 ## Instructions

-Clone the repo into your workspace with git: `git clone https://github.com/viromedia/viro-code-samples.git`.
+1. Clone the repo into your workspace with git: `git clone https://github.com/viromedia/viro-code-samples.git`.

-Make sure you have our [dependencies](http://docs.viromedia.com/docs/starting-a-new-viro-project#section-install-dependencies) installed.
+2. Make sure you have our [dependencies](http://docs.viromedia.com/docs/starting-a-new-viro-project#section-install-dependencies) installed.

-Run the setup.sh script: `./setup.sh`
+3. Run the setup.sh script: `./setup.sh`.
+4. Open `index.ios.js` and add your API key where it says "YOUR_API_KEY_HERE".
+5. Open the Xcode workspace at `/ios/ViroCodeSamples.xcworkspace`.
+6. Run `npm start` from the root of the workspace.
+7. Run the application.

 ## More information